The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 Universal Studios and Universal Islands of Adventure in Orlando have long been known for their excellent and thrilling rides.
 With near-constant updates and new additions being made, thrill-seekers are always in for a treat.

-Since many of us are still waiting for our next trip, some virtual rides will need to fill the void.
-Be sure to check out these great videos of the rides like Hollywood Rip Ride Rockit and Hagrid’s Magical Creatures Motorbike Adventure at the Wizarding World of Harry Potter.
+Be sure to check out these great videos of the rides including Hollywood Rip Ride Rockit and Hagrid’s Magical Creatures Motorbike Adventure at the Wizarding World of Harry Potter.

 Universal also has some excellent videos on its YouTube channel with more rides and the very interesting “The Science of Universal Orlando Resort.”

 When it comes to theme parks, the gold standard is Walt Disney World.
-With that special Disney magic paired with some of the most sought-after rides in the world, you may find yourself taking virtual tours long after things get back to normal.
+With that special Disney magic paired with some of the most sought-after rides in the world, you may find yourself taking frequent virtual tours.

 While many rides generate hours-long wait times, you can skip the line and take a virtual tour any time that you want.
 Some of our current favorites are Star Wars: Rise of the Resistance and Slinky Dog Dash at Hollywood Studios.